Spectral density: Applications

 Any signal that can be represented as a variable that varies in time has a corresponding frequency spectrum.
 This includes familiar entities such as visible light (perceived as color), musical notes (perceived as pitch), radio/TV (specified by their frequency, or sometimes wavelength) and even the regular rotation of the earth.
 When these signals are viewed in the form of a frequency spectrum, certain aspects of the received signals or the underlying processes producing them are revealed.
 In some cases the frequency spectrum may include a distinct peak corresponding to a sine wave component.
 And additionally there may be peaks corresponding to harmonics of a fundamental peak, indicating a periodic signal which is not simply sinusoidal.
 Or a continuous spectrum may show narrow frequency intervals which are strongly enhanced corresponding to resonances, or frequency intervals containing almost zero power as would be produced by a notch filter.

 Electrical engineering

 The concept and use of the power spectrum of a signal is fundamental in electrical engineering, especially in electronic communication systems, including radio communications, radars, and related systems, plus passive remote sensing technology.
 Electronic instruments called spectrum analyzers are used to observe and measure the power spectra of signals.

 The spectrum analyzer measures the magnitude of the short-time Fourier transform (STFT) of an input signal.
 If the signal being analyzed can be considered a stationary process, the STFT is a good smoothed estimate of its power spectral density.

 Cosmology

 Primordial fluctuations, density variations in the early universe, are quantified by a power spectrum which gives the power of the variations as a function of spatial scale.

-Climate Science

-Power spectral-analysis have been used to examine the spatial structures for climate research.
-These results suggests atmospheric turbulence link climate change to more local regional volatility in weather conditions.